“Does This Job Spark Joy?” Can the KonMari Method Help or Hinder Your Work-Life Balance?

 Since the series release, thousands of people have been sharing their unique experiences with Tidying Up.
-Through the experimentation process, people are evaluating their possessions, their lives, and asking the famous question: “Does this spark joy?”
+Through the experimentation process, people are evaluating their possessions, their lives, and asking the famous question from the KonMari method: “Does this spark joy?”
 In theory, after parting ways with the often-neglected items that are just taking up space, people free up their cluttered spaces and minds for a more peaceful and organized existence.

 Does this job spark joy?

 As freeing as this theory might sound, it’s hard to apply it to every aspect of life.
 It’s unlikely that toilet cleaning sparks joy for most, but it remains an [encouraged] lifetime requirement.
 So what about careers that don’t spark joy?
 What would constitute as a job that doesn’t spark joy and what is the best way to manage that?

 Let’s examine the makings of a job that does spark joy.